abhi03ruchi/Google-AI-Hackathon/README.md

   <h3 align="center">Beacon Of Hope</h3>

   <p align="center">
-    Choose to live, Choose Hope 😇: You are not alone🌺 .
+    Choose life , Choose Hope 😇: You are not alone🌺 .
     <br/>
     <br/>
     <a href="https://github.com/abhi03ruchi/Beacon Of Hope "><strong>Explore the docs »</strong></a>